jrdegbe/thamesthrive-api/docs/qa/what_is_event.md

     - Allows businesses to handle different types of events differently and route them to appropriate workflows.

 2. Events Synchronization:
-    - Process of managing the order in which events are processed in Tracardi.
+    - Process of managing the order in which events are processed in ThamesThrive.
     - Ensures events for a specific profile are processed sequentially, while events for different profiles are processed sequentially but in parallel to each other.

-In summary, events in Tracardi carry various properties and traits, and they can be routed and synchronized to undergo different workflows for analysis and processing.
+In summary, events in ThamesThrive carry various properties and traits, and they can be routed and synchronized to undergo different workflows for analysis and processing.
 The information gathered from events helps businesses gain valuable insights into user behavior and make informed decisions based on the data collected.